ScotRob77/mountain-top-guides/README.md

 * I confirmed that all internal links work as they should.
 * I have confirmed that the Want to join form works: that it requires an entry in each field; will only accept a proper email format in the email field; and the submit button takes you to a thank you page.

+##  Testing user stories
+* ##### As a first time visitor, I want to be able to easily navigate the site.
+The navigation bar at the top of the page is easily readable and identifiable.
+* ##### As a first time visitor, I want to be able to see clearly what the company has to offer.
+The What we do page clearly shows what the company offers and has images to enforce the message.
+* ##### As a first time visitor.
+I want to be able to see images of previous trips.
+On the Where we go page there are a number of thumbnails showing images from previous trips.
+* ##### As a first time visitor, I want to know where the company is based.
+On the Want to join page there is a map showig a fictious location for the company.
+* ##### As a returning visitor, I want to be able to easily find how I can contact the company.
+On the want to join page there is a contact form.
+There is also a phone number and email address just above the footer of each page
+* ##### As a returning visitor, I would  like to be able to see links to the company's social media.
+There are social media icons in the footer of each page.
+As this site is fictitious the links take you to the home pages from Facebook, Instagram and Youtube.
+* ##### A user is looking to take their hill walking to the next level.
+The text on the What we do page shows the user the different levels of guiding on offer.
+This way the user can decide which outing would be suited to push themselves.
+* ##### A user is planning a trip and would like to do some mountain walking while on their trip.
+The site clearly shows what is on offer and states the destinations available.
+* ##### A user is looking for an experienced guide to guide them in the hills.
+The user can see on the home page who the guides are and what experience they have.

 # Bugs
 ### Solved Bugs
 * When I deployed to Github pages and validated there were errors in my nav list.
 There were two closing li tags.
 This was resolved by deleting one.